zenUnicorn/CNN-based-Image-Classfier-using-Keras/README.md

 ## Keras
 Keras, an open-source, deep-learning library, was developed by Francois Chollet, a deep-learning researcher at Google.
 With Keras, users may rapidly translate code into a product because of its user-friendly design principles.
 This indicates that it was created following a set of criteria that aims to make it effective, dependable, and available to a broad audience.
 It has several uses in both business and academics as a result.
 It also offers comprehensive developer instructions.

+## CNN
+Convolutional neural networks (CNNs) are a subtype of artificial neural networks that have been popular in several applications linked to computer vision and are attracting interest in other domains.

 ## Tools 🛠